curtis-penner/bac/README.md

 ## A translation project
-This is a translation project, taking the existing copy of abctab2ps and translating it from C language to the Python language.
+This is a translation project, taking the existing copy of abctab2ps and translating it from C/C++ language to the Python language.

 ## Structural changes
+The options have been moved from the subs module and into their own module, cmdline.py.

+The index work has been separated into it own module index.py.